ducha-aiki/caffenet-benchmark/README.md

 ### Different activations plus BN
-As one can see, BN makes differencec between ReLU, ELU and PReLU negligable.
+As one can see, BN makes difference between ReLU, ELU and PReLU negligable.
 It may confirm that main source of VLReLU and ELU advantages is that their output is closer to mean=0, var=1, than standard ReLU.

 ![CaffeNet128 test accuracy](/logs/img/bn_act0.png)